Apoorva2399/Real-Time-Face-Emotion-Recognition/README.md

 # Real-Time-Face-Emotion-Recogniton Using Transfer Learning
  Here we have created the models which recognises the real time emotion of person in frame.
-So basically its a team project by Me and my friend Md Sarfaraz Iqbal.Here is model trained by me using Transfer Learning.
+So basically its a team project done by me and my friend Md Sarfaraz Iqbal.Here is model trained by me using Transfer Learning.

 Transfer learning is a  research problem in machine learning model that focuses on storing knowledge gained while solving a problem and applies it to another problem of similar kind.
 It offers better starting point and improves the model performance when applied on second task.